DangNguyenKhanh/Machine-learning/Supervised-learning/Decision-tree/Entropy.md

 entropy = -p_A * log2(p_A) - p_B * log2(p_B)

 entropy of a set of data is 0 if all the members of the set belong to the same class, and it is 1 if the members are evenly distributed among all the classes.
+Nếu không phân vô đồng đều thì entropy có thể cao hơn

 Suppose we have a dataset with 100 data points and two possible classifications: "yes" and "no".
 Out of the 100 data points, 80 belong to the "yes" class and 20 belong to the "no" class.